MatejCreator/MUNI-Projects/README.md

-# MUNI-Projects #
+# MUNI-Projects

-Created by: Matej & Ivča
+Created by: Ivča & Matej
 ---
 **Currently working on:**
 - something